 These all affect your vagus nerve, which helps control your heartbeat.

 Can You Prevent AFib or SVT?

-You can reduce your chances to develop either AFib or SVT, or lower their severity, if you do the following:
+You can reduce your chances of getting either AFib or SVT, or make them less severe, if you do the following:

 What's the Outlook for AFib or SVT?